First-Year Seminar

 FYS 143 The Mind of Plants: A Journey into Plant consciousness and the human relationship to plant life (4 Credits)

 Plants are perhaps the most necessary form of life, providing nutrition and thus allowing life for all animals, including humans.
 Yet, humans have oftentimes a predilection for animals over plants.
 However, the idea that plants have a mind of their own has been a core element of indigenous stories, literary works, poetic imaginings, philosophical systems and experimental investigations worldwide.
 This course examines a series of lyrical, reflective, experiential and personal evocations of plant minds and their connection to humans.
 The class looks to literature and visual art, which have long been particularly attentive to the plant world, to answer the question, “How can we de-objectify plants and restore their dignity?”
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 (E) WI {L}

 Fall, Alternate Years